 Visual acuity and processing, including blast, age-related vision loss, diabetic neuropathy, devices, and low vision/blind rehabilitation

 This portfolio may include studies evaluating the effect of combat exposure and trauma resulting in changes to sensory and communication ability.
 Research should have a clear translatable path toward improving the health and quality of life for Veterans.
 Animal studies that are exploratory preclinical evaluating basic molecular, genomic and physiological mechanisms are not appropriate for the sensory portfolio in RR&D. In general, research projects should be clinical or translational in nature, and not basic biomedical research involving development of cell lines, new targets, or animal models.

-The goal of the Psychological Health and Social Reintegration Program is to develop interventions which will improve the psychological health status of Veterans and enable them to function more fully in society, embrace social situations, return to school, and find and maintain gainful employment.
+The goal of the Behavioral Health & Social Reintegration Program is to develop interventions which will improve the psychological health status of Veterans and enable them to function more fully in society, embrace social situations, return to school, and find and maintain gainful employment.

 Research in this portfolio includes projects:

 Related to the use of supported employment in Veterans with psychological health conditions